adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2.md

   **Exercise 2.1**

 In section 2.1.1 the authors introduce the concept of linear dependence and independence.
-In this exercise you use the definition of linear dependence to demonstrate that the three vectors are linearly dependent.
+In this exercise you use the definition of linear dependence to demonstrate that three vectors are linearly dependent.

 <details>
 <summary>Solution</summary>